VioletGiraffe/VioletGiraffe.github.io/_posts/2023-02-25-cpp-build-systems-syntax-comparison.md

 ### Executors / generators

-These systems can both generate projects and build their own projects without invoking an additional build system.
+These systems can both generate projects for other build systems / IDEs, and build their own projects without invoking an additional lower-level build system - your choice how to use them.

 #### qbs